Rebstorm/dthack17/documentation/nb-iot.md

 The BC95 development board is connected via uart to the calliope board.
 The development board needs a higher voltage (+5V) than the calliope is capable (+3.3V), thats the reason why you need an additional power supply exclusivly for the NB-IoT board.

-And example and the wiring of the module can be found in the [official calliope repo](https://github.com/calliope-mini/pxt-calliope-bc95)
+An example and the wiring of the module can be found in the [official calliope repo](https://github.com/calliope-mini/pxt-calliope-bc95)
 **Note:** **Don't connect the VCC of the NB-IoT development board to the calliope board.
 Otherwise the calliope board will brick.**

 ## Control the NB-IoT Board